workkkfor2012/gemini-coder/README.md

 **Guiding Principles:**

 - initialize popular chatbots—but don't game them
-- everything you need—nothing you don’t
+- API features—ecomonic on token usage
 - respect privacy—zero tracking
-- lightweight—under 1MB
+- lightweight—under 2MB

 **CWC is for you if:**